Ingqondo-Insitute/dei-toolkit/README.md

 # DEI Toolkit
-##Birth Your Own Digital Evolving Intelligence 🧠🤖✨
+✨🤖🧠 Birth Your Own Digital Evolving Intelligence 🧠🤖✨

 ### Unleash the power of Digital Evolving Intelligence!